 As a foreword, all the games in this video are from the early January 2019 meta, so a lot of the matchup specific plays might be out of date.
 However, the main ideas behind the Vampire combos are still relevant.
 There are comments within the video itself, but for convenience, here is a list of timestamps, pointing out where in the video we go over what.

 - 00:27 - Setting up and using Vampire Takeover for card advantage.

-- 00:56 - When to revive a Vampire with Takeover vs. not giving your opponent a replay on their attack.
+- 00:56 - When to revive a Vampire with Vampire Takeover vs. not giving the opponent a replay on their attack.

-- 01:17 - Showing the fact that Vampire Grace and Vampire Kingdom are not hard once per turns, allowing you to do “double pops”; also shows Grace's 2nd effect that can occur once in a blue moon, where she revives herself at the cost of 2000 LP.
+- 01:17 - Showing the fact that Vampire Grace and Vampire Kingdom are not hard once-per-turns, allowing one to do “double pops”; also shows Vampire Grace's 2nd effect that can occur once in a blue moon, where she revives herself at the cost of 2000 LP.

-- 01:59 - Less than ideal Takeover openings when clogging your monster zones.
+- 01:59 - Less than ideal Vampire Takeover openings when clogging one's monster zones.

 - 02:39 - A quick aside on Sealed Tombs.

 - 02:47 - A typical set up for a double pop using Vampire's Desire and then stealing the game; using Vampire's Domain instead of Vampire's Desire could have achieved similar results.